Posted: Friday, January 26, 2018

 As an illustration, Dr. Moy described a patient with whom she has been discussing neratinib as a consideration.
 The patient is a young woman who presented with node-positive, HER2-positive, ER-positive breast cancer.
 She initially received neoadjuvant treatment with trastuzumab and chemotherapy but had significant residual disease at the time of surgery.
 “There were still positive nodes when she had surgery, so we would regard this patient as high risk.
 The patient is finishing up her year of trastuzumab, but I’m concerned.
 This represents the type of case that might be ideal for consideration of neratinib.”

-Beverly Moy, MD, MPH, has disclosed no conflicts of interest.
+Beverly Moy, MD, MPH, disclosed no relevant relationships.

 Madelaine Kuiper, NP, MSN, has served as a speaker for Novartis.